 Verifying that a product or material does not contain restricted heavy metals often requires third-party lab testing.

-Third-party heavy metals lab testing is mandatory for a wide range of products in the European Union, United States, Australia, and many other countries.
-In this guide, we explain what all importers must know about heavy metals testing costs, materials, limitations, risks, and how to handle failed test results.
+In this guide, we explain what all brands must know about heavy metals testing costs, materials, substance limitations, risks, and how to handle failed test results.